 Comparing the data, the biggest difference is the inventory is much tighter across the board for 3+ bedroom properties.
 Not surprisingly, the average home price went up, but it is surprising that in every school, with the exception of Field, the price per square foot actually went up as well.
 Usually the bigger a home, the smaller the price per square foot.
 This is not the case in Park Ridge.
 3 Bedroom homes command a premium.

-Park Ridge has 286 properties on the market, and with 38 closings last month, there is 7.5 months of inventory out there at the moment.
-However we are in a low volume season right now, so stay tuned for updated inventory analysis at the end of March, we are expecting both closings and inventory to be up significantly.
+Park Ridge has 286 pieces of real estate on the market, and with 38 closings last month, there is 7.5 months of inventory out there at the moment.
+However we are in a low volume season right now, so stay tuned for updated inventory analysis at the end of March.
+We are expecting both closings and inventory to be up significantly.